We were in this toy store and my son, who was three at the time, knew the rule: he was allowed to choose one toy at a time.

 What prevented me were those feelings of incompetency I felt in the eyes of passersby witnessing my son’s tantrum.
 That weight triggered unresolved issues and unconscious memories I had about motherhood and ‘not being cut out for the job.’

 “When you are feeling stressed or find yourself in situations with your child that trigger past unresolved issues, your mind may shut off and become inflexible,” Dr. Siegel says.
 However, “we are not destined to repeat the patterns of our past.
-Making sense of our lives enables us to build on positive experiences as we move beyond the limitations of our past and create a new way of living for ourselves and our children.
+Making sense of our lives enables us to build on positive experiences as we move beyond the limitations of our past and create a new way of living for ourselves and our children.”

 Hand in Hand recommends the very effective tool Listening Partnerships to help achieve this goal.

 With this information in mind, I feel better equipped at coping with tantrums.
-Every parent has limits, but now I understand why tantrums happen and I recognise when I'm headed for the low road and I have tools to help me through both.
-And I'm happy to report that most days my son seems to think the moon, the stars and the sun are happy.
+Every parent has limits, but now I understand why tantrums happen and I recognize when I’m headed for the low road and I have tools to help me through both.
+And I’m happy to report that most days my son seems to think the moon, the stars and the sun are happy.